-This talk will look at how Etsy’s operations team has worked to add some dev to their ops, including test coverage, refactoring, and deployment processes, with a focus on how to add better development processes to existing infrastructure and tools (since we don’t always have the luxury of throwing things out and starting from scratch!).
+This talk will look at how Etsy’s operations team had worked to add some dev to their ops, including test coverage, refactoring, and deployment processes, with a focus on how to add better development processes to existing infrastructure and tools (since we didn’t always have the luxury of throwing things out and starting from scratch!).
 It will discuss specific tools such as Chef, Nagios, and Etsy's deployinator, but the concepts will be applicable to most operations tech stacks.

 Platform Agnostic and Self Organizing Software Packages